Your on-call shouldn't be

 Built by one engineer, in public.

-Saneops is built by Omprakash Kumar from Jamshedpur, India.
+Saneops is built by Omprakash Kumar.
 No VC, no marketing team — just one engineer who got tired of watching on-call rotations burn out good people.

 The bet: most alert-fatigue isn't a tooling-volume problem.
 It's a correlation problem.
 Once a system can group, dedupe, and explain alerts the way a senior SRE does in their head, the L1 layer mostly disappears.